-Born in 1952 I lived with my parents in Chiswick for 19 years and in West London for almost all of my life, apart from a year in the early 70's whilst I was playing rugby.
+Born in 1952 I lived with my parents in Chiswick, West London for 19 years and for most of my life, apart from a year in the early 70's whilst I was playing rugby.

 I live with my wife, son and granddaughter in Charlton House Brentford.

-I have been a member of the tenants association since 2002 and have been the elected Chairman of The Charlton House Residents Association for some 10 or so Years.
+I have been a member of the tenants association since 2002 and was the elected Chairperson of The Charlton House Residents Association for some 10 or so Years.

-As the ex Chairman of The Charlton House Residents Association, everything you read on these pages are my personal thoughts, observation and experiences, any statistics quoted are fact and can be obtained from various sources on the internet.
+As the Chairman of The Charlton House Residents Association, I must remind you that everything you read on these pages are my personal thoughts, observation and experiences, any statistics quoted are fact and can be obtained from various sources on the internet.

-My thoughts and observations, plus my personal experiences dealing with Hounslow Council.
+My thoughts, observations and my personal experiences dealing with Hounslow Council.

 Some of my statements below may sound contradictory but I hope you understand where I am coming from.